Ankit9721/blog-post-app/README.md

-# Blog App with React JS
+# Blog App with React

 ![blog landing](./public/main-page.png)
 A blog application with React and Firebase as a backend